lk-geimfari/mimesis/docs/additional-info.rst

 The creators of Mimesis do not hold themselves accountable for how you employ the library's functionalities or the data generated with it.
-Mimesis is designed to facilitate testing and with good intentions.
+Mimesis is designed to facilitate testing and is intended for legitimate use.
 Mimesis should not be used for illicit purposes.